 Synthetic or faux pearls, which are pearls aping genuine pearls harvested from the sea, have been around for centuries.
-Find out about the world's best faux pearls called Majorica Pearls.
+Find out about the world's premier faux pearls called Majorica Pearls.

-No matter what the seller may tell you, the only way to positively determine if a Pearl is a Natural Pearl or not is by X-Ray.
+No matter what the seller may tell you, the only way to positively determine if a Pearl is a Natural Pearl is by X-Ray.

 Is the Jewelry Hallmarked?

 If you're examining French Art Deco jewelry, check for French Hallmarks -"poincon de garantie".
 Generally, (unless removed) all French Art Deco should have a French hallmark.
 Platinum pieces produced in France after 1912 feature a wolf's head.
 Beginning in 1838, gold pieces feature an eagle's head, and for silver, a boar's head.
 Some pieces also have house marks (e.g. "Cartier Paris") and a maker's marks such as a stamp from the factory.